Wahhabi (epithet): Western usage

 In the Western world, before the 2000s, the term "Wahhabism" was mainly used in academic, scholarly circles in the context of Ibn Abd al-Wahhab's Muwahhidun movement and its historical evolution in the Arabian Peninsula.
 During the post-9/11 era, the term came to be used for a wide range of Islamist movements in Western media depictions.
-American propaganda constantly depicted Taliban as a "Wahhabi" organization during its war in Afghanistan, despite Taliban belonging to the Deobandi tradition, a movement that emerged in Indian subcontinent during the 19th century and opposed British colonial rule.
+American propaganda constantly depicted Taliban as a "Wahhabi" organization during the war in Afghanistan, despite Taliban belonging to the Deobandi tradition, a movement that emerged in Indian subcontinent during the 19th century and opposing British colonial rule there.

 Several Western academics have strongly criticized these media depictions and stereotypes, asserting that such inaccurate portrayals have rendered the usage of term indefinable and meaningless.
 Blanket depictions made by some Western feminists who conflate misogynist and conservative socio-moral customs across the Arab world with "Wahhabism" have also been challenged by various scholars; noting that legal writings of Ibn Abd al-Wahhab revealed concern for female welfare and safeguarding their rights.
 Historian M. Reza Pirbhai has stated that since the 1990s, notions of a "Wahhabi conspiracy" have resurfaced in sections of the Western media, which deployed the term as a catch-all phrase to portray an organized and coordinated global network of ideological revolutionaries challenging the West.
 Pirbhai asserted that such media narratives are part of a propaganda campaign to facilitate the imperialist policies of the U.S. government.

 The definition of "Wahhabism" itself has been a contested category in Western usage, with various journalists, authors, media outlets, politicians, religious leaders, etc. attaching contradictory meanings to it.
 Some scholars have asserted that the term itself has lost its "objective reality" in modern Western linguistics; due to the phenomenon of it being deployed in a wide variety of ways in different contexts and it being understood alternatively by various sections of the society, very often in stark contradiction with each other.

 The label has also been used as a "catch-all phrase" to censor Muslim intellectuals, activists and political opponents through various repressive measures, such as forced disappearances and arbitrary detentions, by characterizing such liquidations as attempts to enforce "stability" and "national unity".